-The scholarship of teaching and learning (SoTL) is a particular type of academic writing in which teacher-practitioners critically reflect on their teaching practice — surfacing their assumptions, analyzing their pedagogical intentions and designs, and diagnosing challenges to student learning.
+We are committed to publishing creative academic writing in which teacher-practitioners critically reflect on their teaching practice — surfacing their assumptions, analyzing their pedagogical intentions and designs, and diagnosing challenges to student learning.

 Articles should present an argument about the conditions or processes of teaching and learning, and demonstrate its relevance to higher education religion or theology classrooms or institutions.
-Any unsolicited submissions we accept should describe teaching practices that address a particular pedagogical challenge.
-Strong submissions of this sort provide and analyze various forms of evidence gathered from the classroom.
-Strong submissions place a pedagogical issue within the wider field of scholarship on teaching and display careful self-critical reflection on the various pedagogical choices a teacher has made, as well as evidence of the results.
+Any unsolicited submissions we accept should describe teaching practices that address a particular pedagogical challenge, provide and analyze various forms of evidence gathered from the classroom, and place a pedagogical issue within the wider field of scholarship on teaching.
+We aim to publish careful self-critical reflections on the various pedagogical choices a teacher has made, as well as evidence of the results.
 Articles should be about HOW to teach, not simply what to teach.